John Lennon: Former Beatles

 Lennon's most intense feelings were reserved for McCartney.
 In addition to attacking him with the lyrics of "How Do You Sleep?", Lennon argued with him through the press for three years after the group split.
-The two later began to reestablish something of the close friendship they had once known, and in 1974, they even played music together again before eventually growing apart once more.
+The two later began to reestablish something of the close friendship they had once known, and, on one occasion in 1974, even recorded music together (later bootlegged as A Toot and a Snore in '74) before eventually growing apart once more.
 During McCartney's final visit in April 1976, Lennon said that they watched the episode of Saturday Night Live in which Lorne Michaels made a $3,000 offer to get the Beatles to reunite on the show.
 According to Lennon, the pair considered going to the studio to make a joke appearance, attempting to claim their share of the money, but they were too tired.
 Lennon summarised his feelings towards McCartney in an interview three days before his death: "Throughout my career, I've selected to work with ... only two people: Paul McCartney and Yoko Ono ...
 That ain't bad picking."

 Along with his estrangement from McCartney, Lennon always felt a musical competitiveness with him and kept an ear on his music.
 During his career break from 1975 until shortly before his death, according to Fred Seaman, Lennon and Ono's assistant at the time, Lennon was content to sit back as long as McCartney was producing what Lennon saw as mediocre material.
 Lennon took notice when McCartney released "Coming Up" in 1980, which was the year Lennon returned to the studio.
 "It's driving me crackers!" he jokingly complained, because he could not get the tune out of his head.
 That same year, Lennon was asked whether the group were dreaded enemies or the best of friends, and he replied that they were neither, and that he had not seen any of them in a long time.
 But he also said, "I still love those guys.
 The Beatles are over, but John, Paul, George and Ringo go on."